waleedayoub/waleedayoub.github.io/content/post/learning-to-use-dlthub.md

 ## Outline
 ### Quick intro to what is dlthub
+- Start with the notebook from the data eng zoomcamp as an intro
+- Work through it and take notes as you're going through each section
 ### Using toronto bicycle data live stream json using dictionaries and lists

 ### Doing the same using dlthub